Partially Linear Models under Data Combination: Introduction

 More generally speaking, our paper relates to the broader literature on data combination problems in econometrics and statistics.
 We refer the reader to \cite{RM2007} for a survey of this literature and to \cite{fan2014identifying}, \cite{FSS16}, \cite{BLL16}, and \cite{ACI20} for recent contributions.
 Contrary to ours, most of these papers impose restrictions that entail point identification.

 Within the data combination literature, our paper is technically closest to \cite{DGM21}.
 Though that paper considered the entirely different context of rational expectation testing, we also relied therein on Strassen's theorem to obtain a characterization of the null hypothesis of rational expectations.
-Importantly, we extend here our previous main result in a highly non-trivial way, by relying in particular on recent results from \cite{backhoff2019existence} to handle the case where $X_{nc}$ is multivariate.
+Importantly, we extend here our previous main result in a highly non-trivial way, by relying in particular on \cite{backhoff2019existence} to handle multivariate $X_{nc}$.
 Also, we previously based our inference on \cite{andrews2017inference}.
 In contrast, a key contribution of our paper lies in the novel and tractable inference method that we derive.

 Finally, by developing in this data combination context a feasible inference method that can be implemented at a very limited computational cost, our paper also adds to the growing set of papers that propose tractable computational methods for partially identified models (see \citeauthor{BontempsMagnacARE17}, \citeyear{BontempsMagnacARE17} and \citeauthor{molinari2019econometrics}, \citeyear{molinari2019econometrics} for recent surveys).
 In particular, our paper fits into the strand of the literature that uses tools from optimal transport to devise computationally tractable identification and inference methods for partially identified models (\citeauthor{GalichonHenry11}, \citeyear{GalichonHenry11}; \citeauthor{galichon2016optimal}, \citeyear{galichon2016optimal}).
 By characterizing the sharp identified set based on the radial function, a novel approach in the partial identification literature, we show that it is possible to achieve very substantial tractability gains in this context, relative to a more standard characterization in terms of many moment inequalities.